 - Outdated financial records: Documents older than the relevant application period

-- Quality matters more than quantity—submit relevant, well-organised documents
+- Quality matters more than quantity — submit relevant, well-organised documents

-- All documents not in English require certified translations
+- All documents not in English require certified translations — no self-translations

 - Self-upload documents before your biometric appointment for faster processing